Amphetamine Screen (Blood)

 The results of this test only show the amount of amphetamine in your system at the

 time of the test.
-Health care providers diagnose amphetamine abuse only after a physical
+Healthcare providers diagnose amphetamine use only after a physical

 exam that includes taking your personal history and talking with you.
 If you have

-a problem with amphetamine abuse, your doctor can suggest treatment for addiction,
+a problem with amphetamine use, your healthcare provider can suggest treatment for

 How is this test done?

 The test requires a blood sample, which is drawn through a needle from a vein in your